rahulhaque/soketi-app-manager-filament/README.md

 Some considerations -

-- By default port `80` is exposed through nginx.
-Change the `APP_PORT` in `.env` after copying, before running `docker compose up -d`.
+- Port `80` is exposed through nginx by default.
+Change the `APP_PORT` in `.env` before running `docker compose up -d` if there's conflict.
-- By default nginx is configured to handle websocket requests as well.
+- Nginx is configured to handle websocket requests as well.
 No need to expose Soketi port `6001` for websockets.
 Use the `APP_PORT` instead.

 ```bash
 # Clone or download the repo